 This would give the United States the capability of rapidly creating a major force to provide for future defense needs.
 Congress accurately reflecting American public opinion firmly rejected these proposals.
 Americans thought they had won the "War to End All wars".
 With Imperial Germany defeated, few Americans saw the need for a large army or major military expenditures.
 Congress was only willing to fund an Army needed to defend the continental United States and its overseas territories and possessions.
 Given the American naval shield, this did not require a large force.
 The other firce Congress was willing to fund was one that could ensure that the United States kept up to date with the military arts and to train a small voluntary reserve component.
 The U.S. Army in the inter-war period was thus not a real army with a credible force.
 It was a small professionl core on which a real army could be built.
 It was what was called a “mobilization army”.
 The U.S. Army thus devoted much of its efforts on the planning needed for how to expand in case of emergency.

+While Congress was unwilling to vote substantial appopriations for the U.S. Army, naval appropriations were viewed differently.
 There was a willingness to approve some naval spending, because the Navy was seem as America's shield.
-Most Americans thought that was all that was necessary.
+Most Americans thought that was all that was necessary for an effective national defense.
 This became the conerstone of American defense thinking theoughout the 1920s and 30s.
+While naval appropriations were approved, they were not sufficent to mintain a sunstantial lead over the Imperil Japanese Naby thast had existed at the time of Workd war I.

 The world situation, however, changed dramatically in the 1930s.
 The United States found itself in an increasingly dangerous world.
 It was a world world in which Stalin who seized power in the late-1920s was building a vast Red Army.
 The Japanese military had by the 1930s largely seized control of the Japanese Governmenr.
 They built the most modern military in Asia and after seizing Manchuria (1931) launched on the conquest of China (1937).
-Mussolini was building an army of 6 million bayonets and began to use it with the invasion of Eyhiopia (1935).
+Mussolini was building an army of 6 million bayonets and began to use it with the invasion of Ethiopia (1935).
 The tipping point was in 1935 when Hitler announced the introduction of conscription.
 He was shortly to use it to expand the borders of the Reich.
-The first action was the Anschluss (1938) followed by an assault on Cechoslovakia.
+The first action was the Anschluss (1938) followed by an assault on Czechoslovakia.
 The military expansion program of the totalitarian powers meant that they by the end of the decade possessed the overwealming balance of power in the world.
-In Europe the democracies placed their hope on the French Army, the force that had stopped the Germans in World War I.
+In Europe the democracies placed their hope on the French Army, the force that had stopped the Germans in World War I. Chamberlain even after the Munch Conference was opposed to a massive rearmament program to match the Germans.
+His aditude wa that only limited defense spending would deter Hitler.
+Chamberlain wrote to intimates, ""That is what Winston and Co. never seem to realize.
+You don't need offensive forces sufficient to win a smashing victory.
+What you want are defensive forces sufficiently strong to make it impossible for the other side to win except at such a cost to make it not worthwhile.
+That is what we are doing and though at present the German feeling is it is not worth while yet they will presently come to realize that it never be worthwhile, then we can talk."
+[Gilbert, p. xiv.]

 The United States throuhout the 1930s even after Hitler reintoduced conscription, made nol effort to significantly expand its army.
 There was efforts to expand the U.S. Navy and later in the decade the air force.
 The Army remained, however, a small professional force.
 Even small countries in Europe had a larger army.
 Neither were there major efforts to upgrade weaponry.